 Also, there is inequality one scale homogeneous physics can not explain

-in spite that the homogeneous thermal physics formula MATH is correct (here MATH is the intrinsic phase averaged temperature, MATH and MATH is the phase fraction).
+in spite that the homogeneous thermal physics formula is correct (here is the intrinsic phase averaged temperature, and is the phase fraction).

 5) that for the linear problem there are the two physical mechanisms involved in field's transport - 1) is the INTRAPHASE, in each phase transport; and 2) is the INTERFACE transport each with their respective phase effective coefficients.
 These transport means and phase effective coefficients are not known in the one-scale homogeneous physics transport;